 The Game Bar’s an overlay you can use to capture items on your screen that you want to keep for later reference.
 As a Windows 10 user, you can access it easily by pressing the Windows key and G simultaneously.
-On the overlay menu, click on the creative icon in order to take a full-screenshot of your current game or app setup.
-Alternatively, you may also click the camera icon if you wish to round up your own assortment of screenshots and videos.
+On the overlay menu, click on the creative icon to take a full screenshot of your current game or app setup.
+Alternatively, you may also click the camera icon if you wish to round up your assortment of screenshots and videos.

-All captured info will be located in the games captures folder > Videos > Captures, where you can find it by clicking on “Show all captures” underneath the screenshot and recording buttons.
-The Game Bar allows you to take screenshots, as well as record video clips with audio, of whatever is happening on your screen.
+All captured info will be located in the games captures folder > Videos > Captures. where you can find it by clicking on “Show all captures” underneath the screenshot and recording buttons.
+The Game Bar allows you to take screenshots on Windows, as well as record video clips with audio, of whatever is happening on your screen.
 You can access the Game Bar by pressing Windows Key + G.

 Third-party screenshot apps for Windows

-If you’re unimpressed with any of the standard Windows methods for capturing screenshots, you may consider third-party screenshot tools that provide a number of extra features.
+If you’re unimpressed with any of the standard Windows methods for capturing screenshots, you may consider third-party screenshot tools that provide several extra features.
 After looking through the built-in options, if you feel like none of them are doing it for you, there are other options worth considering–each with its own set of extra features.

-There is more than one way to take a screenshot and the built-in utility that comes with Windows, called Snipping Tool, may be limiting you in terms of what types of screenshots you can take.
+There is more than one way to take a screenshot and the built-in utility that comes with Windows, called Snipping Tool, may be limiting you in terms of what type of Screenshot on Windows you can take.
 Fortunately, there are unique third-party offerings to bolster your options.